History of the Royal Navy (after 1707): Other campaigns

-Inter-war period, 1918-1939
+Inter-war period, 1918–1939

 In 1921 the New Zealand Division of the Royal Navy were established as New Zealand force within the RN.

-Disarmament and pay cuts, 1922-1935
+Disarmament and pay cuts, 1922–1935

 In the wake of the First World War, there was an international movement to begin disarmament.
 The Washington Naval Treaty of 1922 imposed limits on individual ship tonnage and gun calibre, as well as total tonnage of the navy.
 The treaty, together with the deplorable financial conditions during the immediate post-war period and the Great Depression, forced the Admiralty to scrap all capital ships with a gun calibre under 13.5 inches and to cancel plans for new construction.
 Three of the Admiral-class battlecruisers had already been cancelled by the time the treaty was signed.
 The G3-class of 16-inch battlecruisers and the N3-class battleship of 18-inch battleships were cancelled.
 Also under the treaty, three "large light cruisers"—Glorious, Courageous and Furious—were converted to aircraft carriers.
 New additions to the fleet were therefore minimal during the 1920s, the only major new vessels being two Nelson-class battleships and fifteen County-class cruisers and York-class heavy cruisers.
 This was followed by the 1930 London Naval Treaty which deferred new capital ship construction until 1937 and reiterated construction limits on cruisers, destroyers and submarines.

 There were significant pay cuts in the 1920s, amounting to 25% for some.
 This culminated in the Invergordon Mutiny of 1931, with crews of various warships refused to sail on exercises, which caused great shock.
 This led to changes with the pay cuts reduced to 10%, though around 200 sailors were jailed in the aftermath.

 One-power standard

-It was during this period that Britain abandoned the two-power standard, under which the Royal Navy strove to ensure that its fleet was at least as large as the next two largest powers combined.
-In addition to financial pressures, the rise of the United States Navy would have meant that Britain would have in effect been forced to compete with an ally in terms of naval scale, rather than potential adversaries France and Russia as had been the case when the policy was enacted.
-Instead, by 1922 the navy adopted the "one-power standard", which saw the Royal Navy required to match the United States Navy in size.
+Faced with the expansion of the United States Navy, by 1922 the British navy adopted the "one-power standard", which saw the Royal Navy required to match the United States Navy in size.
 This change has sometimes been connected with the Washington Naval Treaty in 1922, however this is incorrect as the treaty limited maximum fleet scale, not minimum fleet scale.
 British naval supremacy was lost in 1943, when the United States Navy overtook the Royal Navy in size amid the Second World War.